THE SITE

 ˇ

-the Homepage
+the homepage

 Trina’s inaugural non-fiction novel, Women who dig, was published in 2018 and is a body of work that is still growing today.
 Working alongside filmmaker Anna Kuelken, Trina is producing a documentary inspired by the Canadian chapter with a release date set in 2025.
 This page is dedicated to her novel and research, providing a behind the scenes look at the women she met, places she’s been, and where this body of work is going.

-book profile: lookout
+lookout

 Trina’s memoir Lookout won the hearts of many when she brought us into her world as a fire tower lookout in the Boreal forest.
 For such a deeply personal novel we made sure it had its own feature on her site.
 Incorporating some never before seen visuals, we also made sure to include other articles she wrote related to the subject.